CZSK-MicroHacks/MicroHack-Fabric/challenges/ch07/README.md

 With Microsoft Fabric, all business professionals—data engineers, data scientists, developers, and analysts—can gain more value from their data through Generative AI.

-There are two options in Microsoft Fabric today:
+There are two features in Microsoft Fabric today:
 1. Use [AI services](https://learn.microsoft.com/en-us/fabric/data-science/ai-services/ai-services-overview) with prebuilt and customizable APIs and models, but you need to develop code to process the output into the final schema:
     - Language Models: gpt-5, gpt-4.1, gpt-4.1-mini, and gpt-4o-mini
     - APIs: Text Analytics, and Azure AI Translator